-9. REPORTABLE RANGE OF RESULTS
+XII.
+REPORTABLE RANGE OF RESULTS

 Only analyte results having values within the analytical concentration range may be reported without requiring dilution of the sample.
 The analytical concentration range for this method is LOD to $30 \mu g/L$ .

 Samples having results greater than the upper limit of the analytical range must be diluted to bring the analyte within the analytical concentration range and reanalyzed using this method.
 The final result is the diluted sample result arithmetically corrected for the dilution.
-Any sample that has an analytical result above $10\mu g/L$ (i.e. 2UB) for any analyte should be repeated and confirmed.
-Total mercury concentration values produced by DLS 3001 method will be available for the analyst to predict needed dilution factors prior to the analysis of blood samples by this method (DLS 3020).
+Any sample that has an analytical result above 10 $\mu$ g/L (i.e. 2UB) for any analyte must be repeated and confirmed.
+In most cases, the total mercury concentration values produced by DLS 3016 method will be available for the analyst to predict needed dilution factors prior to the analysis of blood samples by this method (DLS 3020).
+In instances where total mercury results are not available (either they were not requested or the total mercury aliquot has not been analyzed yet), the original sample must be re-digested, prepared, and analyzed to produce the confirmatory result.
+Report the first analytically valid result, as long as the confirmation is within 10%.
+Continue repeat analysis until a concentration can be confirmed.